 You know what they say.
 Whenever you say “no” to something, you are saying “yes” to something else.
 In the same sense, whenever you say, “no more” to a certain relationship you are saying, “YES” to some new reward.

-If a particular person drags you down every morning on your commute to work, saying no to that relationship would mean saying yes to listening to the radio, your favorite music or a positive, uplifting podcast.
+If a particular person drags you down every morning on your commute to work, saying no to that relationship would mean saying yes to listening to the radio, your favorite music, or a positive, uplifting podcast.

 Saying “no” to allowing someone to cut you down of course opens you up to the freedom of positive thoughts and affirmations.

 No matter what there will be a benefit to saying “no” to a negative relationship.
+If you need more guidance, be sure to sign up for the 10 Days of Minimalism series to gain more perspective and motivation.

 The best and healthiest thing you can do when decluttering negative people from your life is to love them first and send them off with love in your heart.
-Ending anything with screaming or harmful words is not healthy for either parties.
+Ending anything with screaming or harmful words is not healthy for either party.
 That’s why it’s important to understand where their negativity is coming from and also know that you don’t need to be a part of it.

 Saying “no” to a relationship doesn’t mean you have to stop loving a person.
 If anything, there should be more love involved.
 Making restrictions to a negative relationship should come from a place of love for that person as well as for yourself.